Marseille rebound from Nice mayhem as Messi set for French bow

 Justin Kluivert (C) came through Ajax's academy before joining Roma in 2018

-On loan from Arsenal, Matteo Guendouzi, in the 23rd minute, and former Flamengo player Gerson, after 51 minutes, scored their first goals for Marseille.
+On loan from Arsenal, Matteo Guendouzi, in the 23rd minute, and former Flamengo player Gerson, on 51 minutes, scored their first goals for Marseille.

 Turkish star Cengiz Under, another summer recruit on loan from Roma, added a third in the 68th minute.